CP-Unibo/mzn2feat/README.md

 standalone tool.
 It was designed for internal use only, it is not portable at all without user intervention.
-It implements the feature extractor of [1, 2] and it is part of the code available at: www.cs.unibo.it/~amadini/sac_2014.zip
+It implements the feature extractor of [1, 2] and it is part of the code available at: www.cs.unibo.it/~amadini/sac_2014.zip This version of mzn2feat is the one used in [3].

 FURTHER INFORMATION
 ===================